European shares led higher by mining companies; Glencore jumps

 China’s policymakers and regulators tried to soothe jittery markets, promising deeper financial market reforms and stressing the economy was showing signs of stabilising.

-Trading volumes in Europe were thin with U.S. markets closed on Monday for a public holiday.
-Volumes on the FTSEurofirst 300 index were just 57 percent of its 90-day daily average.
+Trading volumes in Europe were likely to be thin with U.S. markets closed on Monday for a public holiday.
+By 1357 GMT, volumes on the FTSEurofirst 300 index were just 28 percent of its 90-day daily average.

-Across Europe, Britain’s FTSE 100, France’s CAC and Italy’s FTSE MIB rose 0.5 to 0.6 percent.
-Germany’s DAX was up 0.7 percent, also helped by data showing German industrial output rose in July at its fastest pace this year.
-(Editing by Larry King/Ruth Pitchford)
+Across Europe, Britain’s FTSE 100, France‘c CAC and Italy’s FTSE MIB rose 0.3 to 0.4 percent.
+Germany’s DAX was up 0.5 percent, also helped by data showing German industrial output rose in July at its fastest pace this year.
+(Editing by Larry King)